top of page

 • How often do I need to brush-out my Bouv between groomings?

 Using a large, steel-tooth, grooming comb, we suggest working through your Bouvier's coat 2x weekly.
 Especially focus on the beard, where food gets stuck and water can cause matting by the lips.
-The combing process should not take longer than 1 or 2 full commercial breaks and can be quality, bonding, time spent with your Bouvier.
+The combing process should not take longer than 1 or 2 full commercial breaks and can be quality, bonding time spent with your Bouvier.

 • How often should I bathe my Bouvier?
 Do they stink?

-We bathe pup at least once a week here at The House.
+We bathe pups at least once a week here at The House.
 YOU should not need to give your dogs weekly baths at home.
-We do this because they, as a litter, can get very messy with food and walk all over each other (food/dirt).
+We do this because they, as a litter, they can get very messy with food and walk all over each other (food/dirt).
 We also bathe them often as a part of an early introduction plan to water, water-play, and the total grooming experience.
 Under normal conditions, a Bouvier would not need to be bathed more than once every 6-8 weeks.
 Of course, with the right shampoo to protect the skin and prevent the coat from getting overly dry or oily (a byproduct of some moisturizing/shine shampoos), there is no harm in bathing your Bouvier more often.
 STINKY?
 No. Bouviers do not have an natural body odor.
 Often, odors arrive with oily-coated breeds.
 Bouviers are typically not oily unless their coat is dirty.

 • What does a groomer typically cost to wash/dry/shape a Bouvier?